autopi-io/documentation/docs/guides/a_guide_to_triggers.md

 Payload: optional and custom based on the IFTTT applet.

 ## Discussion
-If you'd like to discuss this topic with us or other fellow community memebers, you can do so on our community page dedicated for this guide: [A Guide to Triggers](https://community.autopi.io/t/a-guide-to-triggers/429).
+If you'd like to discuss this topic with us or other fellow community members, you can do so on our community page dedicated for this guide: [A Guide to Triggers](https://community.autopi.io/t/a-guide-to-triggers/429).